 The Council meets the debt control benchmark if its actual net debt equals or is less than its planned net debt.
 The regulations do not state what plans the Council should use when determining planned debt.
-This benchmark has used Council's most relevant LTP for these purposes.
+This benchmark has used the 2015-2025 long-term plan for the first two years, and the 2018-2028 long-term plan for the final three years.